glideroggan/dream/readme.md

 # BUGS
 - modal primary buttons keeps their last workflow text, we need to reset it when closing
-- swish widget is only searchable after a reload.
+- ✔️swish widget is only searchable after a reload.
 It should be searchable right after the workflow is done
+## create-new-account-workflow
+- Account name do not update when switching between accounts

 # TODO
+- 🔧add tests to already built
+  - components
+  - services
+  - repositories
+- There is a bit of a mess with the workflow complete events.
+We should take a look at this
 - change the welcome widget to be more introductive
   - it should be able to close
     - so widget preference needs a repository
 - writing something in search, and then trying to tab over to result box, doesn't work
-- ✔️we need to cover the case of getting the wrong script path to a widget.
-Changing the path to something else isn't covered in the widget wrapper
 - We need to start refactor individual files, as they start to grow, and could be split into smaller files
 - dismiss the search result with esc